dragonflyoss/client/dragonfly-client-util/examples/request/README.md

 # Examples of Request

-Examples of downloading a file and preheating an OCI image via the Dragonfly P2P network using the `request` module.
+An example of using the `request` module to download a file and preheat an OCI image via the Dragonfly P2P network.

-## Prerequisites

-1. A running Dragonfly scheduler service.
-2. At least one seed peer registered with the scheduler.

 ## Run GET Example